 The council has developed five different approaches that could be followed to address the city's growth.
-It is likely that the preferred approach might not be one of the five listed, but a combination of the most sustainable and deliverable elements.
+It is likely that the preferred approach might not be one of the five listed, but a combination of the

 The consultation is not a vote on which specific location is the most or least popular, but a way of assessing issues and finding the most sustainable overall strategy for delivering the area's needs.
 That includes our environment, infrastructure, business and education opportunities.